Triple-I Logo

 (2) After dividends to policyholders.
 A drop in the combined ratio represents an improvement; an increase represents a deterioration.

-(3) Calculated from unrounded data.
+(3) Calculated from unrounded numbers.

 Source: NAIC data, sourced from S&P Global Market Intelligence, Insurance Information Institute.